Configuring app deployments

 FINALIZED CANCELLED The deployment was cancelled.

-FINALIZED SUPERSEDED The deployment was stopped and did not finish deploying because there was another deployment created for the app.
+FINALIZED SUPERSEDED The deployment was stopped and did not finish deploying because another deployment was created for the app.

 Create a pull request or raise an issue on the source for this page in GitHub